 "Elevated blood pressure leads to more strain on the blood vessel walls.
-This causes blood vessel walls to thicken and promotes entry of cholesterol into the walls which narrow the passage of blood into these organs," Dr. Silver says.
-"Both the heart and brain are organs that depend on an adequate blood flow to provide nutrition and oxygenation for their activity.
+This causes blood vessel walls to thicken and promotes entry of cholesterol into the walls, which narrows the passage of blood into these organs," Silver says.
+"Both the heart and brain are organs that depend on an adequate blood flow to provide nutrition and oxygenation for their activity."

 Lower blood flow can cause either improper function or, and if severe, the death of certain areas of the heart and brain (known respectively as heart attack or stroke).
-And the wild part is, some of these brain-harming strokes can be so subtle, that we might not even be apparent they're happening.
+And the wild part is, some of these brain-harming strokes can be so subtle that we might not even be aware they're happening.

 "Hypertension is a very important risk factor in 'silent strokes,' which can lead to cognitive decline.
-It depends on what part of the brain you're having the stroke; different regions control speech, movement and memory.
-A lot of these strokes might be subclinical, but these 'mini' or 'silent strokes,' can be severe if they occur at a high frequency," says Salim S. Virani, M.D., Ph.D., professor of cardiology at Baylor College of Medicine in Houston, Texas.
+It depends on in what part of the brain you're having the stroke; different regions control speech, movement and memory.
+A lot of these strokes might be subclinical, but these 'mini' or 'silent' strokes can be severe if they occur at a high frequency," says Salim S. Virani, M.D., Ph.D., a professor of cardiology at Baylor College of Medicine in Houston.

 What Doctors Want You to Know About Hypertension

-Hypertension is one of the most common medical conditions in the United States; an estimated 45% to 50% of adults have the diagnosis, according to the latest data from the U.S. Centers for Disease Control and Prevention (CDC).
+Hypertension is one of the most common medical conditions in the United States; an estimated 45% to 50% of adults have the diagnosis, according to the latest data from the Centers for Disease Control and Prevention.

-In 95% of those diagnosed with hypertension, doctors cite the cause as "idiopathic" (or essential), Dr. Silver says, "meaning there is no identifiable cause.
+In 95% of those diagnosed with hypertension, doctors cite the cause as "idiopathic," Silver says, "meaning there is no identifiable cause.
 In the other 5%, causes such as kidney disease, benign tumors of the adrenal gland, vascular disease, sleep apnea and thyroid disease may exist."

-If you are among the one in two Americans with high blood pressure, received a borderline high reading at your latest physical or have a family history of hypertension, the good news is that a lot of the power lies in your hands, Dr. Amstel says: "Patients should take active roles in their healthcare to prevent hypertension."
+If you are among the 1 in 2 Americans with high blood pressure, received a borderline high reading at your latest physical or have a family history of hypertension, the good news is that a lot of the power lies in your hands, Amstel says: "Patients should take active roles in their health care to prevent hypertension."

-Whether you decide to take charge for your heart health only or are worried about your dementia risk, there's no wrong reason to try shifting toward healthier lifestyle patterns, the doctors agree.
+Whether you decide to take charge for your heart health only or are worried about your dementia risk too, there's no wrong reason to try shifting toward healthier lifestyle patterns, the doctors agree.

 Visit your primary care doctor at least once every year for a physical and blood pressure check.
-Blood pressure medication will almost always be a plan B after you try these lifestyle modifications to potentially lower blood pressure naturally, Dr. Virani adds:
+Blood pressure medication will almost always be a plan B after you try these lifestyle modifications to potentially lower blood pressure naturally, Virani adds.